Brewer219/osticket-prereqs/README.md

    <img width="321" height="467" alt="osTicket Installation the inside look for rewrite file" src="https://github.com/user-attachments/assets/a3d2c890-072e-42bf-86c0-554edd8fc912" />

-   ## 2. Once I double-click the file then the "IIS URL Rewrite Module 2 Setup" box will popup and from there checkbox the terms in the License Agreement to make sure I had accept license which is shown from image below
+   ## 2. Once I double-click the file then the "IIS URL Rewrite Module 2 Setup" box will pop-up and from there I then checkbox the terms in the License Agreement to make sure I had accept license which is shown from image below:

 <details><summary>See screenshot 2</summary>